 Sora has made communication between students and faculty fast and easy through the use of Discord.
 Using a live chat platform to consolidate communication promotes responsiveness and fluid conversation.
 One student shared,

 Which School is Best for Your Child?

 Laurel Springs offers more course variety than most local public schools, while still providing a relatively traditional education experience.
 Its high student-to-faculty ratio and mixed reviews concerning teacher responsiveness suggest that highly independent learners may be best suited for their program.
-If your child works well alone and is looking for an online version of a traditional education, this may be a school to consider.
+If your child works well alone and is looking for an online version of traditional education, this may be a school to consider.

 Sora provides a more innovative and interactive approach to learning.
-Its low student-to-faculty ratio and project-based learning model provides an active, hands-on experience.
+Its low student-to-faculty ratio and project-based learning model provide an active, hands-on experience.
 Sora’s approach especially supports the student who is tired of lectures and learns better through interaction.
 If you’re interested in your child learning by mastering skills over memorizing information, Sora may be a great fit for you.
 To find out more about enrolling your child at Sora, click here to speak with our admissions team.